 As I described in a previous post on the will to novelty, both animal and human studies have shown that novelty increases the levels of dopamine, the ‘reward chemical’ that motivates us to seek rewards or repeat whatever behaviour led to benefits (e.g. eating and having sex).
 The reward system of the brain, which involves dopamine, is what makes us prone to addiction – and this is relevant in the context of the novelty trap, as I will soon explain.

 As the most nomadic species on the planet, we are motivated to seek out new terrain as being potentially a new source of rewards.
 Individuals who are adventurous and curious will enjoy many advantages.
 But it is normal to see variations in this trait.
-In the words of the journalist Winifred Gallagher, “Although we’re a neophilic [novelty-loving] species, as individuals we differ in our reactions to novelty, because a population’s survival is enhanced by some adventurers who explore for new resources and worriers who are attuned to the risks involved.”
+As the journalist Winifred Gallagher puts it, “Although we’re a neophilic [novelty-loving] species, as individuals we differ in our reactions to novelty, because a population’s survival is enhanced by some adventurers who explore for new resources and worriers who are attuned to the risks involved.”
 Indeed, there are some people who are neophobic, who have an aversion towards novelty and change.

 The inherent novelty-seeking that many of us feel has also been tied to impulsivity and attention deficit hyperactivity disorder (ADHD), although in this context, a short attention span may just be a sign of natural variability in the gene pool, not necessarily something that should be thought of as a ‘disorder’.
 A study published in BMC Evolutionary Biology discovered that an ADHD-associated version of the gene DRD4 is associated with better health in nomadic tribesmen in Kenya, and yet may cause malnourishment in their settled cousins.
 Dan Eisenberg, the lead author of the study, explains: